 - You have the budget to reimburse more than just health insurance premiums.

-With an integrated HRA, employees can get tax-free reimbursements for the qualifying expenses they must pay for before they meet their deductible, or for expenses that aren’t fully paid for by the group plan.
+With an integrated HRA, employees can get tax-free reimbursements for any qualified expenses they pay for before they meet their deductible or for expenses that aren’t fully paid for by the group plan.

-Employees today consider having access to flexible health benefits that improve their and their families' wellbeing a top priority.
-Section 125 plans remain popular because they allow employers to offer qualified benefits that attract and retain talent while reducing tax liabilities for themselves and their employees.
-But they may not be for everyone, and we understand that—that’s where HRAs come in.
+Employees today consider having access to flexible types of benefits that improve their and their families' health and wellbeing a top priority.
+Section 125 plans remain popular because they allow you to offer qualified benefits that attract and retain talent while reducing tax liabilities for you and your employees.
+But if they’re not for you, HRAs are a great alternative.

 Choosing between a premium-only or premium-plus HRA is one of the many ways you can customize your health benefit to suit your needs.
-With PeopleKeep, you can even have your HRA administered for you, so you don’t have to worry about handling documentation and staying in compliance.
-Schedule a call with us today to set up an HRA for your organization.
+With PeopleKeep, our software makes handling documentation and staying in compliance easy for employers who don’t have the time to deal with complicated administrative tasks.